Blasphemous - Review

 Likewise, the background, character designs, and overall atmosphere work extremely well together.
 Everything about the world itself fits in some way or another.
 All of the different details down to the various things that might be in the background add to the overall presentation experience.
 Also, the bosses, while occasionally annoying to fight, look great, as they manage to have more detail than most enemies.

-Sound and music is also pretty satisfying.
+Sound and music are also pretty satisfying.
 The music itself rarely strays from a somewhat calming ambiance of medieval instruments and choir hymns.
 When a boss enters the ring, it gets a bit more dramatic, but I would otherwise listen to it as an album to play when you’re trying to focus on something.

 TL;DR (Conclusion)

 Blasphemous is a gruesome and fun 2-dimensional platformer that is extremely creative and well-done.
 I had a few minor gripes with the gameplay at times, and I somewhat disagree with the design around leveling up.
 Nonetheless, the game didn’t entirely wear out its welcome by the time I was finished.
-For anyone looking for a simple platformer similar to all the other MetroidVania games, this isn’t a bad choice.
+For anyone looking for a simple platformer similar to all the other Metroidvania games, this isn’t a bad choice.